bestvex/cursor-mcp-demo/README.md

 - Creating and reviewing pull requests
 - Searching GitHub code and repositories

+## Landing Page

+Visit our beautiful [landing page](index.html) to check out the coloring book on Amazon.de.

 ---

 *This repository was created using Cursor's GitHub MCP integration.*